descarteslabs/DL-COVID-19/README.md

 * *Hawaii Data Collaborative* - [Tracking COVID-19 In Hawaii](https://www.hawaiidata.org/covid19)

+* *Center for Data Innovation* - [Visualizing How Far People Are Traveling in the United States](https://www.datainnovation.org/2020/06/visualizing-how-far-people-are-traveling-in-the-united-states/)

 ## License and Attribution

 This data is licensed under a [Creative Commons Attribution 4.0